epicchainlabs/epicchain-trace-visualizer/docs/Neo Express Invocation File.md

 <!-- markdownlint-enable -->
-# Neo Express Contract Invocation File
+# EpicChain Express Contract Invocation File

 ## Overview

-Neo Express uses a JSON file containing contract invocation information, which can be passed by path to the `contract invoke` neo-express command.
+EpicChain Express uses a JSON file containing contract invocation information, which can be passed by path to the `contract invoke`epicchain-express command.

-This document describes the initial format of Neo contract invoke files used by Neo Express V3.0 and later versions .
+This document describes the initial format of EpicChain contract invoke files used by EpicChain Express V3.0 and later versions .

 There are several advantages of using a invoke file instead of the command line: